MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 - Review Access to a resource

-- Activate, create and assign sensitivity labels
+- Activate, create and assign sensitivity lables

 - Activating Safe Attachments for SharePoint, OneDrive, and Teams